-A copy of this policy is available on the Blackmores website at blackmores.com.au (go to "Investor Centre" and internally on the Blackmores Group intranets B!Hive, or by contacting a Human Resources Business Partner or another member of the People and Culture Team.
-A copy of the policy will additionally be included in all new starter handbooks.
+A copy of this Policy is available on the Blackmores website at blackmores.com.au and internally on the Blackmores Group intranets B!Hive, or by contacting a People and Culture Business Partner (PCBP).

-In addition, Blackmores will conduct upfront and ongoing education and training for employees and officers regarding this policy and Blackmores' whistleblowing processes and procedures.
+In addition, Blackmores will conduct upfront and ongoing education and training for employees and officers regarding this Policy and Blackmores' whistleblowing processes and procedures.